Peeing in the shower.

 In the name of environmental conservation, IFLScience suggests we should pee in the shower.
 It could mean saving 579 gallons of water per person, per year.

-The calculations are flying around the internet.
-Judging by a Buzzfeed reader survey that suggests more than 80% of people already pee in the shower, I’m guessing some folks are all too happy to share science that supports their controversial hygiene choices.
+The calculations are flying around the internet about how many people pee in the shower.
+Judging by a Buzzfeed reader survey in which more than 80% of respondents admitted to peeing in the shower, I’m guessing some folks are all too happy to share science that supports their controversial hygiene choices.

 But conservation often means saving money, so I wanted to learn more.

 How to Save Money by Peeing in the Shower

 The logic goes: If you pee in the shower, you can avoid flushing the toilet.
 The water you’re already running in the shower will wash away your urine.

 If you shower once per day, that’s one less flush, which saves between 1.3 and 3.5 gallons of water per person per day.